kevin3314/gcn_ppi/README.md

 ## Description
 Predict protein-protein interaction (PPI) utilizing multi-modality, including text, molecular structure (*Graph*), and numerical feature.
 Transformer-based models and graph neural networks are dedicated for text and graph, respectively.\
-This repo's core idea comes from [Multimodal Graph-based Transformer Framework for Biomedical Relation Extraction](https://aclanthology.org/2021.findings-acl.328/).\
+Core idea comes from [Multimodal Graph-based Transformer Framework for Biomedical Relation Extraction](https://aclanthology.org/2021.findings-acl.328/).\
 Our's differs in that our model for protein structural modality process over residues rather than atoms.